Title Report

 Preliminary Title Report Terms:

-Estates: The word “estate” is used to express the degree, a fee quanity, nature, duration, or extent of an interest in land.
-A “Fee or Fee Simple” is the highest type of estate or interest an owner can have in land, freely transferable, inheritable and whose owner is entitled to possession.
+Estates: The word “estate” is used to express the degree, a fee quantity, nature, duration, or extent of an interest in land.
+A “Fee or Fee Simple” is the highest type of estate or interest an owner can have in land, freely transferable, inheritable, and whose owner is entitled to possession.
 (There are a number of other estates or interests in land that we can insure.)

 Vesting: It is the ownership or title to an estate.